LiskArchive/lisk-sdk/framework/src/modules/README.md

 #### List of Core Modules

-- **Chain Module:** handles all events and actions, that are related to the blockchain system.
 - **HTTP API Module:** provides API endpoints, that enable users and other programs to communicate with the Lisk blockchain through the API.
-- **Network Module:** handles peer-to-peer communication of nodes in the network.

 ### Custom Modules